sandokanCat/open-utils/README.md

 # 📦 open-utils

-A growing collection of open-source APIs and developer utilities for everyday tasks.
+A growing collection of frontend utilities, JSON validators, CSS resets, and developer tools for everyday tasks.

 *Created and maintained by [sandokan.cat](https://sandokan.cat)*